e-dorigatti/e-dorigatti.github.io/_posts/2023-12-05-vscode-slurm.md

 # Compute node where the dropbear is running.
 Note:
 #  - The HostName must correspond to the one you saw in `squeue`
-#  - ProxyJump instructs VS Code to connect to the compute node via the login node
+#  - ProxyJump instructs VS Code to connect to the compute node via the login node;
+#    it is not necessary if you are able to directly connect to the compute node.
 #  - The Port is the same we used in `run-vscode-server-gpu.sh`
 Host hpc-compute
   HostName supergpu03